 Smelly cat... smelly cat... what are they feeding you?
-Sometimes our adorable kitties can be a little smelly, especially around the litter box.
+Sometimes our adorable kitties have an unpleasantlitter box smell.
 To ensure you and your kitty can cohabitate in peace, you may want to reach for your good-smelling oils and diffusers.
-But before you do that, be sure you know what scents are safe for cats so you and your fur baby can enjoy a long, healthy life together.
+But before you do that, be sure you know what essential oils are safe for cats so you and your fur baby can enjoy a long, healthy life together.

-You may not realize it, but certain scents like tea tree, citrus, and eucalyptus oil can be harmful to your little feline.
-Many compounds in these fragrances contain toxins that can be fatal if your kitty breathes them in or ingests them.
+You may not realize it, but certain scents and pure essential oils like tea tree, citrus, and eucalyptus oil can be harmful toxic oils to your little feline.
+Many compounds in these pure essential oils contain toxins that can be fatal if your kitty breathes them in or ingests them.

-Here are a few things you should know about essential oils that can be used to minimize litter box smell, including a list of harmful household scents you need to watch out for.
+Here are a few things you should know about essential oils that can be used to minimize litter box smell, including a list of harmful household scents and toxic oils you need to watch out for.
 To help you keep your home smellingnotlike a litter box, we've also put together a list of non-toxic oil alternatives you can use in your essential oil diffuser to keep your little feline safe while you freshen up your home.
 Using essential oils to calm an anxious cat?
 Learn more abouthow to calm down a cat with anxiety.

 Are Essential Oils Harmful to Cats?

 There’s nothing quite so purr-fect as coming home to a cuddly little fur baby on the couch in a nicely scented home.
 But as pleasant as it may be to enjoy essential oils, potpourri, and aromatherapy, some of the compounds in these fragrances can be harmful to your little feline.